EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-keyfile/ssl-keyfile.md

 ##import ssl keyFile

-Imports a key file to the NetScaler appliance, assigns it a name, and stores it in the /nsconfig/ssl/keyfilefolder.
+Imports a key file to the NetScaler appliance, assigns it a name, and stores it in the /nsconfig/ssl/keyfile folder.
 The folder is created if it does not exist.

 ##Synopsys

-import ssl keyFile &lt;name> &lt;src>
+import ssl keyFile &lt;name> &lt;src> {-password }

 ##Arguments